A growth mindset

-Designed for the learning needs of young adolescents between 10 to 14 years of age, the Middle School delivers a supportive environment which acknowledges the change and growth associated with this time of development.
+Designed for the learning needs of students from Years 5 to 8, our Middle School delivers a supportive environment which acknowledges the change and growth associated with this time of development.

 Throughout their Middle School journey, students are encouraged to become less reliant on the direct support of teachers and parents, who then begin to take on a more adult, mentoring relationship with their girls.